Groumy/Groumy.github.io/_drafts/tbh-fatiguing-magic.md

 So to emulate fatigue in The Black Hack, without introducing new rules and mechanism, character should lose HP when they start to get fatigued

-# Other considerations

-I'd like the house rule to stay compatible with both core and third party classes.

-The house rule has to be simple, I can't write a 30 pages house rule for a 20 pages rule book.

 # The final house rule